json-schema-org/.github/profile/README.md

 ## Sponsors

-Thanks to our wonderful Sponsors and Backers:
+Thanks to our wonderful Sponsors and Backers!
+Interested in becoming a Sponsor?
+Check [this](https://opencollective.com/json-schema)!

 ### Golden Sponsors